kubesphere/website/content/en/docs/faq/access-control/cannot-login.md

 }
 ```

-This is a bug in the process of upgrading from V3.0.0 to v3.1.0，related issues and solutions: https://github.com/kubesphere/kubesphere/issues/3850
+This is a bug in the process of upgrading from V3.0.0 to v3.1.0.
+For more information about related issues and solutions, see https://github.com/kubesphere/kubesphere/issues/3850.